rickkas7/PublishQueueAsyncRK/README.md

 - 2-button-and-timer
 - 3-test-suite

 The first one publishes every 30 seconds from loop using a millis() check.
+It uses WITH_ACK.

 The second one publishes every 30 seconds from a software timer.
 It also publishes when you press the MODE button.
+It uses WITH_ACK.

 The third is described in the next section.